Mammy stereotype: Advertising

 Aunt Priscilla's Recipes was a food and recipe column published in the Baltimore Sun during the 1930s.
 Aunt Priscilla was a mammy caricature who was the stereotypical good southern cook who spoke in a broken and exaggerated dialect.
-The alias of Aunt Priscilla was actually a white woman named Eleanor Purcell.
+The alias of Aunt Priscilla was actually a woman of European descent named Eleanor Purcell.
 Purcell also released several cookbooks under the alias.
 Purcell also took up the person of Aunt Ada in a column for The Evening Sun named "Ask Aunt Ada".
 Black women were often the faces of these food or housekeeping columns because of the stereotypes like the mammy which associated them with servant and domestic roles.

 Images such as Aunt Jemima and Aunt Priscilla were mammy caricatures that created a negative and limiting representation as servant roles for white families.